11 Sep YOUR HOMEOWNER’S INSURANCE MAY HAVE A PROBLEM WITH YOUR OLD ROOF

 Homeowner’s insurance policies usually cover roof damage caused by fire, vandalism and “acts of God” such as hailstorms, hurricanes and tornadoes.
 Whether they will pay for damage caused by wind, rain or hail is determined by your policy terms and the age of your roof.

 A roof leak may be covered in your insurance policy.
-However, insurance companies put the onus on homeowners to prevent leaks and subsequent damage.
+However, insurance companies put the responsibility on homeowners to prevent leaks and subsequent damage.
 They believe that it’s up to the homeowner to take the necessary precautions to maintain the property.
 If your roof is leaking and you didn’t fix it properly, your coverage can be denied.

 Filing a Roof Replacement Home Insurance Claim